rogino/COSCNotes/COSC362/Exam Notes.md

 With asymmetric keys:

 - Each user has public key signed by trusted CA
-- Users trusted to geenrate good session keys; parties must all have good PRNGs
+- Users trusted to generate good session keys; parties must all have good PRNGs
 - Session keys encrypted with public keys
 - If long-term key compromised, attacker can act as owner
-  - Forwards secrecy: if compromise does not reveal previuos session keys
+  - Forwards secrecy: if compromise does not reveal previous session keys
   - Diffie-Hellman: both parties provide input to key material, allowing forwards secrecy

 ### TLS